bioinfo-YCU/ConnectomeDB/src/README.md

 <!-- `createCards.py`: Create Ligand-Receptor pair cards based on `cardTemplate.html` from HTML directory -->

+**The following scripts should be rerun when there is a new version of the LR DBs for downloading:**

+Download each of the files from website.

+`concatCSVXLSXspecies.py`: puts together all species by uniforming the column names (Ligand/Receptor Species ID) and adding the column "Species" in CSV and Excel

+`concatJSONspecies.py`: puts together all species by uniforming the column names (Ligand/Receptor Species ID) and adding the column "Species" in JSON

+copy the README from the other folders and tweak if necessary

 **The following scripts should be rerun when there are new LR pairs:**

 ### for HGNC, MGI, RGD, ZFIN databases: